kop1/nnplus/README.txt

 GOOGLE ADS/ANALYTICS
-	to integrate google analytics and adsense provide enter the adsense ad module ids into the site table for the sidepanel (right), searchbox (bottom of menu). providing an analytics id will include the analytics js in the footer
+	to integrate google analytics and adsense provide enter the adsense ad module ids into the site table for the searchbox (bottom of menu). providing an analytics id will include the analytics js in the footer

 ADMIN
 	admin functions all live in /admin/ which is only accessible by users with admin role. set users.role to be 2 on the users you wish to be admins